Personal injury Trust Investment

 • Getting the right tax structure

 We help trustees to understand the best investment wrapper according to the needs of the trust and the beneficiary.
-In many personal injury trust cases we recommend investment bonds, since these allow us to avoid income on the trustee investments, while generating tax-efficient capital growth over time.
+Our default position is to use a general investment account for most bare trusts.
+The reason is that the tax on these accounts goes against the beneficiary which is usually lower over time.
+For some personal injury trust cases we recommend investment bonds, since these allow us to avoid income on the trustee investments, while generating tax-efficient capital growth over time.
 This can be an important factor when sheltering money from state benefits calculations.
-Other appropriate trustee investments include general investment accounts.
+The decision over the type of investment account depends on a variety of factors.

 • How often will you need to access the personal injury trust?